Ectario/articles-and-wu/WriteUps/bi0s2025/empty-vessel/README.md

 ### My first baaaad idea

-At first, I thought I could get clever and mess with the `calldata` manually—like literally crafting a fake `receivers.length` that’s huge, so I could underflow the multiplication check in `batchTransfer()`.
+At first, I thought I could get clever and mess with the `calldata` manually—like literally crafting a fake first 32 bytes of receivers, representing `receivers.length`, that is huge, so I could underflow the multiplication check in `batchTransfer()`.
 The idea was: keep `amount` small, and abuse the overflow on `amount * length` to make it pass the balance check.
 But realistically?
 That’s just a one-way trip to **out-of-gas hell**, especially if you're looping through a massive array.

 ### Second thought